 FIRST AID AND SAFETY

 I always keep a quality, folding camping knife on my belt and I carry a small first aid kit with me if I’m hunting alone or far from base.
-And we keen a more robust first aid kit in the vehicle.
+And we keep more robust first aid kits in the field vehicles.
 My friends who have skin cancer wish they had used more sunscreen when they were younger.
-Wearing a decent, wide-brimmed hat helps prevent that, and sunstroke, and also makes you look Indiana-Jones cool.
+Wearing a decent, wide-brimmed hat helps prevent that, and sunstroke, and also makes you look a bit like Indiana Jones, which is never a bad thing.
 If weather conditions might change during your field days, put a small poncho or emergency blanket in your pack.
-Camping gear has come a long way and you can easily find examples of each that only weigh a few ounces.
+Camping gear can be very hi-tech and you can easily find examples of each that only weigh a few ounces.

-In some instances, such as traveling in the Atacama Desert or the Australian Outback, we’ve taken medics and / or survival guides with us.
+In some instances, such as traveling in the Atacama Desert or the Australian Outback, we’ve taken medics and / or survival guides with us, because we were so far from civilization that an emergency evac — even by helicopter or flying doctor — wasn’t an option.
 It was money well spent.
-Hazards vary by country and season and it’s very valuable to have a local expert point out what’s dangerous and what isn’t.
+Hazards vary by country and season and it’s extremely valuable to have a local expert point out what’s dangerous and what isn’t.

 INSURANCE AND EVACS

 If you are going way out there into the hostile world, as I sometimes do, you may consider investing in premium insurance services.
 Companies like Global Rescue offer medical and military evacs, should you find yourself in a really dicey situation.
-In remote areas, you won’t get any conventional cell service, so I recommend renting a sat phone for serious expeditions.
-They are expensive to rent and to use ($2 per minute is typical, plus rental fee for the unit), but that $2 call could save your life, or the life of your hunting buddy.
+In remote areas, you are not going to have conventional cell service, so I recommend renting a sat phone for serious expeditions.
+They are expensive to rent and to use ($2 per minute is typical, plus rental fee for the unit), but that $2 call could save your life, or the life of a team member.

 FUN AND MEMORIES

 Meteorite hunting is not all about the finds.
-It’s also about the journeys you embark upon and the friends we go with, or make along the way.
+It’s also about the journeys we embark upon and the friends we go with, or make along the way.
 Take a small camera or smart phone with you.
 Later, you’ll look back on adventure photos with delight.
-Don’t forget to take an in situ photo of your finds.
-Your friends will be impressed by when you get home and will say: “You found that!”
+Don’t forget to pause for a moment and take an in situ photo of your find.
+Your friends will be impressed by when you get home and they will say: “You found that!?”
 You might take a little notebook and keep a daily trip journal.
-I always take a thick paperback novel with me too, as you never know when you might have to kill some time while a tire is being changed, or an airplane is being refueled.
+I always carry a thick paperback book with me too, as you never know when you might have to occupy and hour, or a day, while a tire is being changed or an airplane is being refueled.